anshu0612/geocoded-tweets-analysis-dashboard/README.md

 # Acknowledgement
 Thanks, Prof. Mohan Kankanhalli, Dr. Christian von der Weth (@chrisvdweth), and Dr. Jithin Vachery (@jithinvachery) for the guidance.
-I am grateful to [Lloyd’s Register Foundation Institute for the Public Understanding of Risk (IPUR)](https://ipur.nus.edu.sg/about/) and [NUS Centre for Research in Privacy Technologies](https://ncript.comp.nus.edu.sg/site/ncript/home/) for their support.
+I am grateful to [Lloyd’s Register Foundation Institute for the Public Understanding of Risk (IPUR)](https://ipur.nus.edu.sg/about/) and [NUS Centre for Research in Privacy Technologies (N-CRiPT)](https://ncript.comp.nus.edu.sg/site/ncript/home/) for their support.

 I would also like to acknowledge Reyha (@reyha) for her initial contributions that provided directions to this work.